Back to the blog

 A proactive approach to reduce shadow IT is creating open communication channels between the IT department and other business units.
 Encouraging employees to express their software and hardware needs, and having the IT team act as a solution provider, can preempt the urge to seek out unauthorized tools.

-Shadow IT Solutions
+Shadow IT solutions

 Adequately addressing shadow IT requires a comprehensive approach.
 Shadow IT solutions allow businesses to more easily navigate this complex landscape, automatically detecting issues and potentially integrating unsanctioned software and hardware into their official IT fold.